Ali-Al-Habsyi/DLStarSystem/README.md

 \subsection*{Star-systematic configuration for illustration of direction for extension in Deep Learning}

+Main file: Ytractorfunctional.py.
 Having access to all that surely knows currently, infer the rest as good as possible.
 Features, settings, assumed. $\text{Microscale} \rightarrow \text{Exascale}$.
 Datatypes: Numeric Array, Image, Sound (convertible to Image).
 Numeric Array $\rightarrow$ Image, by Image Generator, DeepDream.
 Build then extend, Learning links of links, Learning links, Notions Order of Links links between environments.
 The link is the dataset.
 Start rudimentarily with 5 nodes.
 Implement and report performance.
 Example: Inquiry towards $D5$.
 Access to $D1$ and $D2$.
 Try $D1 \rightarrow D5$ and $D2 \rightarrow D5$.
 Try $D1 \rightarrow D2 \rightarrow D5$ and $D2 \rightarrow D1 \rightarrow D5$$.

 \begin{center}
 \begin{tikzpicture}